Celebrate winter with some cool STEM Activities!

-Today is the Winter Solstice.
+December 20 or 21 is the Winter Solstice every year.
 The shortest day of the year and officially the first day of winter.
+Living in Canada winter is a big part of our lives.
+Maybe not always a favourite, but when winter lasts so long you need to embrace it!
 To celebrate I have pulled together some of my favourite Winter STEM Activities.
 STEM stands for Science, Technology, Engineering and Math.
 Of course we love to spice things up a bit and include the A for STEAM – Science, Technology, Engineering, Arts and Math.
 I’ve chosen a wide variety of articles and activities that touch on various pillars of STEM, while maintaining one common theme: WINTER!
 Mix and match to create your perfect Winter STEM lesson plans!

 Winter STEM Activities

 I know these lists can get a little long and hard to navigate.
 To make things easier I’ve organized the winter STEM activities into the following categories based on their dominate lesson: Science, Engineering, Technology, Math, plus true STEM that includes extensive use of at least two of the pillars.

 Before we get started though, I have two activities that celebrate and explore the seasons.
 Happy winter learning!

 Winter STEM Activities – SEASONS